csg-tokyo/bytespresso/Readme.md

 `VecCudaDSL.java`, which implement embedded DSLs for processing vectors.
 They launch compilers through `javassist.offload.lib.MPIDriver` and `CudaDriver`.

+Under `src/test/npbench3cg`, a Bytespresso version of the CG program in the NAS Parallel benchmark suite is found.
+For details, see `src/test/npbench3cg/Readme.md`.

 ### How to translate and run a Java method